jonluca/blog/_posts/2018-08-05-leaky-abstractions.md

 The obvious benefit is functionality.
 You add the ability for the user to not have to learn anything about the second layer - if they are dealing with the first service and just need to modify something on the third, they can punch straight through.

 The negatives are a bit more nuanced.
 When designing a straight punch-through system, you remove the locality of code.
 A code base could end up with poorly delineated files which touch a lot of functionality.
+Allowing the a high level service to directly modify low level functionality leads to a lack of intuition on where the code would reside.
+Since *every* layer of a service can modify any below it, there's a lot more places for misbehaving code to show up.

 The other potential issue is precedence.
 If layer one exercises its right to punch through to layer 3, but layer 2 does as well, and they conflict, which takes precedence?
 It's not immediately clear if it's one or the other, and would probably lay in the field of undefined behavior.

 Restricting punch through to just the layer below would rectify this problem, at the cost of more functionality.

 I don't believe there's a firm answer to this, and the right choice ends up being project dependent.
+The coupling of the system should also be taken into account - if these layers are all tightly coupled and are unlikely to be reused, then a direct punch through might be ideal.
+If instead this is a genericized project that is meant to have a clear separation of duties, single layer punch through is preferred.

 ### Give the choice, not the obligation